agiga-quanta/neo4j-server-installation-and-plugins-windows/README.md

     - [Java SE developer kit 17](https://www.oracle.com/java/technologies/downloads/#jdk17-windows)
     - `NeoDash` (complicated, will be instructed below)

+This guide is also made into a video instruction playlist available on YouTube [here](https://www.youtube.com/playlist?list=PL3KBtMOTv6gOKb1bEdb777gE06iMaWf4g)

 ## Step 1: Installing prerequisites for `Neo4j` server and NeoDash:
 Our order of installation will be:
 1. Java developer kit 17 (JDK)